Distributed Estimation of State and Parameters in Multi-Agent Cooperative Load Manipulation: Introduction

 \section{Introduction}

-In this paper, we propose what we believe is the first fully-distributed method for the estimation of all the quantities and parameters needed by a team of ground (planar) mobile robots to collectively manipulate an unknown load.
+In this paper, we propose what we believe is the first fully-distributed method for the estimation of all the quantities and parameters needed by a ground (planar)planar robotic multi-agent system to collectively manipulate an unknown load.
 In particular, the proposed algorithm provides the estimation of the kinematic parameters (equivalent to the grasp matrix), the dynamic parameters (relative position of the center of mass, mass, and rotational inertia) and the kinematic state of the load (velocity of the center of mass and rotational rate).

-Most of the work presented in the literature is based on the assumption of the a-priori knowledge of the inertial parameters of the load, although this assumption does not always hold in real-world scenarios~\cite{1989-KimZhe,1992-SchCan,1991-WalFreMar,2002-SzePluBid,2013-SieDerHir}.
-Thus, collective manipulation tasks would benefit from the implementation of on-line estimation strategies of the inertial parameters of unknown loads for at least two reasons: first, existing control strategies, such as force control and pose estimation could be effectively applied with satisfactory performance and a reduced control effort.
-Second, time-varying loads could be effectively manipulated, toward the implementation of adaptive or event-driven control strategies in uncertain environments Furthermore, similarly to other applications in multi-robot systems, a distributed and decentralized implementation of such estimation strategies would provide robustness and scalability.

-The research on estimation of inertial parameters is at its early stage, and main limitations of the existing approaches are centralization and the use of absolute position and acceleration measurements, which are hard and costly to achieve, especially if accurate and noise-free information is needed.
-Moreover, centralized strategies are notoriously poorly scalable and not robust, due to the existence of a single point of failure~\cite{2005-YonAriTsu,2008-KubKroWah,2013-ErhHir,2012-MarKarHu_Kra}.
+Most of the works on cooperative manipulation in the literature assume the \textit{a priori} knowledge of the inertial parameters of the load, even though this assumption does not always hold in real-world scenarios~\cite{1989-KimZhe,1992-SchCan,1991-WalFreMar,2002-SzePluBid,2013-SieDerHir}.
+Collective manipulation tasks would benefit from the implementation of on-line estimation strategies of inertial parameters of unknown loads for at least two reasons: first, existing control strategies, such as force control and pose estimation, could be effectively applied with satisfactory performance and a reduced control effort.
+Second, time-varying loads could be effectively manipulated, toward the implementation of adaptive or event-driven control strategies in uncertain environments.
+Furthermore, similarly to other applications in multi-agent systems, a distributed and decentralized implementation of such estimation strategies would provide robustness and scalability.
+Research on the estimation of inertial parameters is at its early stage, and main limitations of the existing approaches reside in their centralization and in the use of absolute position and acceleration measurements, which are hard and costly to achieve, especially if accurate and noise-free information is needed.
+Moreover, centralized strategies are notoriously poorly scalable and not robust, due to the existence of single points of failure~\cite{2005-YonAriTsu,2008-KubKroWah,2013-ErhHir,2012-MarKarHu_Kra}.